cofinite/Mebby/README.md

 You can try mebby out by loading it as a floppy disk image on the [v86 emulator](https://copy.sh/v86/).

-Mebby is as of yet untested on actual hardware.
+Mebby has also been tested on the following processors:
+- Intel Core Duo T2300